WillEastbury/CircuitBreaker/readme.md

 ### Speaking of the test app.
 You can simulate failures or pressure by calling the /FailureSim/{ErrorChance}/{TransientChance} endpoint, specifying an integer percentage for error chance and Transient chance respectively, this will set the likelihood of random failures occurring in the service to test your circuit breaker.
 ---------------------------------------------------------

-## To derive from CircuitBreaker.Http.HttpCircuitOperations override the following methods:
+## To derive from CircuitBreaker.Http.HttpCircuitOperations override the following methods, look in DemoCustomerCircuitOperations.cs for a real world use case of doing something useful with the message.

         public virtual async ValueTask<RequestStatusType> ProcessStandardOperationalMessageAsync(string message, string ExtraHeaderInfo)
         {